JoshuaEkpa/MAVEN_MOVIES-SQL-ANALYSIS-QUERIES-PERFORMANCE/README.md

 📌 Project Overview

-This project presents a concise, business-focused analysis of the Maven Movies DVD Rental dataset using SQL.
-The objective is to extract actionable insights on customer behavior, film performance, revenue trends, and store operations to support data-driven decision-making.
+This Project analyzes the maven Movies rental database using SQL and Power BI to uncover trends in movie rentals, customer behaviour, revenue performance, and geagrahical distribution.
+The goal isto transform raw transactional data into actionable business insights through optimized SQL queries and interactives visualizations.

 _________________________________________________________________________________________________________________________________________________

-🗂️ Dataset
+🗂️ Dataset Description

-1. The Maven Movies dataset is a relational database containing:
+The dataset represents a movies rental business and includes information:

-2. Customers, Rentals, Payments
+1. Customers and rental activity

-3. Films, Categories, Inventory
+2. Films, Categories, rating

+3. Store locations, cities, and countries

-4. Stores and Staff
+4. Rental dates and transaction history

 (It reflects real-world transactional data and supports complex joins and analytical queries).